(Ehkä aka Maybe)

 Aarni Korpela has been involved in theatre and other performing arts projects at Höyhentämö since 2003 in various capacities.
 His own directions tend to be participatory, “lived in” pieces – the participant steps inside the piece and lives there for a while.
-For example, Walkabout was a game played by living tarot cards, the participant becoming one by the end, The Lovers’ Matchmaking Agency was a dating agency that popped up in different cities for a week (both directed with James McDonald), and Hermiitti was a retreat in a dark labyrinth that was also a conscious being.
+For example, Walkabout was a game played by living tarot cards, The Lovers’ Matchmaking Agency was a dating agency that popped up in different cities for a week (both directed with James McDonald), and Hermiitti was a dark labyrinth that was also a conscious being.
 This way of working owes a lot to Nordic larp, a tradition of experimental, artistically ambitious live action role playing games.
 Aarni is also an illustrator and cartoonist.
 He has been interested in prehistory all his life and always wanted to try living as a hunter-gatherer, so now he’s doing that.

 Akseli Aittomäki is a dance artist, experimental-theatre maker and activist.
 Akseli is a long-time member of Höyhentämö, while since 2015 he is based in Berlin.
 Currently he spends his time dancing in a shared studio space, loitering in half-abandoned outskirts of the city, working as bicycle courier, and contributing to radical climate protest.

 Riikka Vuorenmaa is a versatile performing arts freelancer with a background in lighting design and media culture.
 As a scenographer and performing arts conceptualiser her specialties are site-specificness, spatial design and interventions.
 Riikka’s artistic curiosity is focused on inhabited landscapes, communities’ relationships to their environments and how sources of livelihood manifest in them.
 She has experience with performing arts from contemporary circus to drama and dance theatre to concerts.
 Riikka has coordinated several applied arts projects.